muonjs/mocha-suit-ts/README.md

 ## Installation and running

 **MochaSuit for TS** can be installed as any other NPM-package.
-Also you need to install Mocha and TypeScript compiler by yourself.
+Also you need to install Mocha and compiler for TypeScript by yourself.

 ```shell script
 $ npm i --save mocha-suit-ts